Educational theory of apprenticeship: Goals of apprenticeship

-These three goals have been accomplished based on published literature, learners feel that the apprenticeship "learning experience" expands their awareness of the factors that should be considered helps them organize and pay attention to their thought processes while handling difficult tasks, problems, and problematic situations; and emphasizes the importance of particular aspects of such tasks, problems, and problematic situations previously ignored or regarded as unimportant" (Brandt et al., 1993).
-Clearly the three goals of apprenticeship learning have been accomplished.
-Learners have been able to discover what works in situations, and knows how to handles problems and finally the learner can perform at a satisfactory level.
+Published literature suggests that learners feel the apprenticeship "learning experience" expands their awareness of the factors that should be considered, helps them organize and pay attention to their thought processes while handling difficult tasks, problems, and problematic situations; and emphasizes the importance of particular aspects of such tasks, problems, and problematic situations "previously ignored or regarded as unimportant" (Brandt et al., 1993).
+When the three goals of apprenticeship learning have been accomplished, learners have been able to discover what works in situations, and know how to handle problems and can ultimately perform at a satisfactory level.